Sienci-Labs/Resources/superlongboard/slb-manual.md

 This output is commonly used to automatically control a vacuum or router to turn on/off at the start/end of a job using an IOT Relay.
 It also can be used for any other purpose with any component that accepts a 5V 40mA digital signal.

-Read more about setting up an IOT Relay here: <a href="https://resources.sienci.com/view/lmk2-automated-relay/">https://resources.sienci.com/view/lmk2-automated-relay/</a>
+Read more about setting up an [IOT Relay here](https://resources.sienci.com/view/lmk2-automated-relay/).

 ### Switch & Aux Power